Tawny Kitaen, Star of 1980s Music Videos, Dies at 59

 Published

-Ms. Kitaen gained fame for her carefree spirit and sultry dancing in music videos for bands like Whitesnake and Ratt and her role in the movie “Bachelor Party.”Full Article
+Ms. Kitaen gained fame for her carefree spirit and sultry dancing in music videos for bands like Whitesnake and Ratt and her role in the...Full Article

 Published

-Ms. Kitaen gained fame for her carefree spirit and sultry dancing in music videos for bands like Whitesnake and Ratt and her role in the movie “Bachelor Party.”Full Article
+Ms. Kitaen gained fame for her carefree spirit and sultry dancing in music videos for bands like Whitesnake and Ratt and her role in the...Full Article

+The Orange County Coroner's office confirmed Tawny Kitaen's death in a press release revealing that she died at her home in Newport..

 The actress died at her Newport Beach, California, home, according to Orange County coroner’s office